cyberbotics/webots-doc/guide/controller-plugin.md

 The HTML robot windows can communicate with controller programs written using any of the supported programming languages, i.e. C, C++, Python, Java, MATLAB and ROS.

-The automobile, Darwin-OP robot windows and BotStudio are still using the native robot window (see below).
+The vehicle, Darwin-OP robot windows and BotStudio still use the native robot window (see below).
 However, they will soon be ported to the HTML robot window.
 After that, the native robot window system will be progressively phased out.

 ### Native robot window (deprecated)

-Native robot window still exist in Webots.
+Native robot windows still exist in Webots.
 However, they are deprecated and it is not recommended to use them when developing new robot windows.
 They are more complicated to implement than HTML robot windows and are known to cause Qt DLL conflicts with third-party software, such as MATLAB or NAOqi.

 The entry points of a native robot window controller plugin are: